Pax Penguina

 The episode received positive response, who praised the new character development for some characters.

 Plot

-Bruce (David Mazouz) saves a couple from a pair of thugs after beating them.
-Bruce discovers that the thugs possess a license of misconduct.
+The episode opens with Bruce (David Mazouz) again on the roof of a building similar to the one at the close of the season 3 finale.
+He hears a couple scream, and he leaps down to the alleyway.
+While saving a couple from a pair of thugs, Bruce, wearing the first version of the Batman mask, discovers that the thugs possess an official "License of misconduct."
 He walks away from the scene, not realizing Ra's al Ghul (Alexander Siddig) is watching him.